How to Make the Most of Your Competitor Analysis?

 Step One: Identify the Competition

 This may seem obvious, but the first step in doing a competitor analysis is to make sure you’ve accurately identified the competition.
 Who is your client going toe-to-toe with today?
-And who may emerge as a direct competitor in the future?
+And which potential competitors may emerge in the future?

 These questions can be answered through one of two methods:

 - Think Like the Customer – Consider what the customer base within your industry is like, and what their expectations are.
-Then, group and rank your competitors based on their effectiveness in reaching this target audience and meeting their expectations.
+Then, group and rank your current and potential competitors based on their effectiveness in reaching this target audience and meeting their expectations.

 - Think Like the Competition – Assess the top factors that would motivate a theoretical competitor’s approach to advertising.
 Which strategies would they employ to showcase their strengths?
+Are they implementing a content strategy or an SEO strategy?
 How about to hide their weaknesses?
 Then, group your competitors based on these strategies.

 Step Two: Research the Competition